md-irohas/md-irohas.github.io/content/blog/2024-03-trip-hamanako-sa/index.en.md

 +++
 title = 'Hamana-ko Service Area (March, 2024)' date = 2024-04-22T00:16:26+09:00
-summary = 'I dropped in at Hamana-ko service area on my way to Tottori in March 2024.' categories = ['Blog (Trip)'] tags = ['Photo', 'Trip', 'Shizuoka', 'Hamana-ko SA']
+summary = 'This is an article about the Hamana-ko service area where I visited in March 2024.' categories = ['Blog (Trip)'] tags = ['Photo', 'Trip', 'Shizuoka', 'Hamana-ko SA']

-description = 'This is an article about the Hamana-ko service area where I dropped in on my way to Tottori in March 2024.'
+description = 'This is an article about the Hamana-ko service area where I visited in March 2024.'

 draft = false
 isCJKLanguage = false